fencsik/ProbeTrack/00readme.txt

   run by M. Johnson, subjects 10- were run by N. Gill
 * dtprobetrack02: same as dtprobetrack01, but with different probe delays to capture the recovery slope observed in dtprobetrack01
+* dtprobetrack03: in addition to the word-generation task used previously, add single-task and shadowing control conditions

 * probetrack01: basic probetrack experiment--track 4 out of 8 with SOAs of 0,
   80, 160, 320, and 1280 ms--with a 133 ms gap